-- Attend all DEC meetings as scheduled. - Interview and evaluate licensees requesting admission to the program, to determine their eligibility to participate. - Review information regarding program participants. - Consider recommendations made by the DPM and any consultant to the Committee. - Determine when a participant is a risk to the public and if/when a licensee may safely continue, or resume the practice of dentistry. - Establish supervision and surveillance of program participants by developing formal treatment and rehabilitation contracts. - Assess participant progress and amend contracts accordingly. - Determine when participants are to be terminated from the program for reasons other than successful completion. - Other related duties at the direction of the board or program manager, as the Board may establish by regulation. - 2.
+- Attend all DEC meetings as scheduled. - Interview and evaluate licensees requesting admission to the program to determine their eligibility to participate. - Review information regarding program participants. - Consider recommendations made by the program manager and any consultant to the Committee. - Determine when a participant is a risk to the public and if/when a licensee may safely continue, or resume the practice of dentistry. - Establish supervision and surveillance of program participants by developing formal treatment and rehabilitation contracts. - Assess participant progress and amend contracts accordingly. - Determine when participants are to be terminated from the program for reasons other than successful completion. - Other related duties at the direction of the board or program manager, as the Board may establish by regulation.

 What is the membership/makeup composition?

-Board regulations have established that each committee is to consist of six members: three (3) licensed dentists, one (1) licensed dental auxiliary, one (1) public member and one (1) licensed physician or psychologist.
+CCR § 1020.4 establishes that each committee consist of six members: three (3) licensed dentists, one (1) licensed dental auxiliary, one (1) public member and one (1) licensed physician or psychologist.
 All must be experienced or knowledgeable in chemical dependency either through education, training, experience or personal recovery.

-3. Did the Dental Board have any difficulties with scheduling DEC meetings?
+2. Did the Dental Board have any difficulties with scheduling DEC meetings?
 If so, describe why and how the difficulties were addressed.

-There were no scheduling issues during the previous four fiscal years.
-To avoid any potential conflicts, aAll meeting dates are initially selected by MAXIMUS, Inc., and then submitted to the DPM and the committee members for approval to avoid conflicts.
-With mutual acceptance, meetings are prescheduled one (1) year in advance.
-This allows committee members, the DPM and participants sufficient time to calendar the date(s).
-Early scheduling provides the best opportunity to secure a state-rate for out-of-town meetings, which benefits the Board.
+There were no scheduling issues during the last four fiscal years.
+To reduce the potential for conflicts, MAXIMUS, Inc. selects meeting dates one year in advance and provides these dates to both the DPM and committee members for approval.
+This allows all the involved parties sufficient time to calendar the date(s) and attend.
+This practice also provides the best opportunity to secure a state-rate for out-of-town meetings, which benefits the Board.

-4. Does the DEC comply with the Open Meetings Act?
+3. Does the DEC comply with the Open Meetings Act?

-Yes, the DPM prepares an agenda, publicly notices each meeting at least ten (10) calendar days before the meeting and sends the agenda via USPS to all interested parties.
-Meeting notices and the agenda are also noticed via the Board's website.
+Yes, the DPM prepares the quarterly agenda, publicly notices each meeting at least ten calendar days before the meeting and sends the agenda via USPS to all interested parties.
+Meeting notices and the agenda are also posted on the Board's website.
 An open session is always scheduled at the beginning of each meeting to allow public comment.

-5. How many meetings held in each of the last three fiscal years?
+4. How many meetings were held in each of the last three fiscal years?

-Meetings are scheduled on a quarterly basis; the Southern DEC meets in Los Angeles and the Northern DEC in Sacramento.
+Quarterly meetings were scheduled in both Southern and Northern California; the Southern DEC meets in Los Angeles and the Northern DEC meetings are held in Sacramento.